cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

   caption: [Quantiles of the absolute percentage errors of the predicted constants of Fukuda et al's model and present pipeline.
 "PP" means Present Pipeline. ]
 )<fig:box_plot_abs_error>

 Both box plots shows evidence of similar predicting power of $C_11$ constant in both models (Fukuda et al's model and present pipeline).
-Here Fukuda et al's model is slightly superior.
+Here Fukuda et al's model is slightly superior, but not by much given the simplificy of out model.
 Nevertheless the predicting power of the other two constants is superior in the present pipeline according to @fig:box_plot_nonabs_error and @fig:box_plot_abs_error.

-In summary the present pipeline is able to predict the cubic elastic constants with smaller errors than Fukuda el at's model, having less resources and time during training.
-Also the present pipeline is able to predict the elastic constants of every parallelepiped sample despite its proportions.
+In summary, the present pipeline is able to predict the cubic elastic constants with smaller errors than Fukuda el at's model, having less resources and running time during training.
+Additionally, the present pipeline is able to predict the elastic constants of every parallelepiped sample despite its proportions.
 This was achieved thanks to the fact that the present pipeline uses a model that predicts targets in a well defined range (all of them are between 0 and $pi/2$) and following the restrictions of thermodynamic stability mentioned in @chap:elastic_theory, while Fukuda et al's model doesn't follow those restrictions.

 To see how the predictions of the present pipeline compare to the reported values of the elastic constants, a scatter plot of the reported constant vs the predicted constants was made for each of the three independent elastic constants: